 WPRA publically addressed the City’s allowance of zero-setback for new commercial construction along Green and other streets which seriously contributed to the loss of trees along the sidewalks.

-As a public service, WPRA defines and explains the new State housing laws and rule which supersede Pasadena’s previously established zoning requirements.
+As a public service, WPRA defined and explained the new State housing laws and rule which superseded Pasadena’s previously established zoning requirements.